NAOZI96/NAOZI/README.md

 This repository contains example code for optimizing LSTM hyperparameters using Adaptive Constrained Particle Swarm Optimization (ACPSO).
 The MATLAB implementation is located in `matlab/acpso_lstm.m`.
+Chinese translations have been added to the MATLAB comments for clarity.
+Both `acpso_lstm.m` and `runLSTM.m` contain bilingual remarks.

 ## Usage